 To meet the evolving role of counsel in sustainable building, alternative energy and renewable energy projects, our group is comprised of attorneys who work in all areas integral to these types of projects: energy regulation, utility interconnection, property acquisition, structuring of mixed use developments, Brownfields and other environmental issues, construction, engineering procurement and construction (EPC) contracts, operating and maintenance agreements, power purchase agreements (PPAs), insurance matters, redevelopment, project planning, financing and subsidies, tax issues (including credits, abatements and financial agreements), zoning, land use, approvals, permits and, if necessary, litigation.

-Our experience encompasses net-metered and grid supply solar energy installations, battery storage, bio-mass generation, landfill gas to energy conversion, cogeneration/combined heat & power (CHP) projects, consolidated natural gas (CNG), lateral development of utility infrastructure and a variety of projects incorporating sustainable building initiatives.
-Our clients include private developers, public corporations, public-private partnerships, redevelopment agencies, alternative and renewable energy developers and financial institutions.
+Our experience encompasses net-metered and grid supply solar energy installations, offshore wind generation projects, battery storage, bio-mass generation, landfill gas to energy conversion, cogeneration/combined heat & power (CHP) projects, consolidated natural gas (CNG), lateral development of utility infrastructure and a variety of projects incorporating sustainable building initiatives.
+Our clients include private developers, public corporations, public-private partnerships, redevelopment agencies, investors, alternative and renewable energy developers and financial institutions.
+We also serve as local counsel to secure all required permitting and approvals for the development and operation of renewable and clean energy projects in New Jersey.

 Our lawyers possess a comprehensive understanding of the regulatory and complex transactional issues which come into play during the planning, approval, financing, leasing, construction and operation of solar energy installations.
 Our clients with interests in the solar energy sector benefit from our depth of experience in the areas of real estate and environmental law, federal and state energy regulatory law, land use and zoning, corporate and business considerations, project financing and tax-related issues.